Pastega Award - Western Oregon University

 Award process

-Faculty award recipients are honored at a ceremony in May, during which each recipient makes a presentation about his or her work.
-Staff award recipients are traditionally recognized at the commencement breakfast in June.
-Candidates for all Pastega Awards are considered through nominations by colleagues, students and coworkers.
+Award recipients are honored at a ceremony in May, during which they present their work.
+Candidates for all Pastega Awards are considered through nominations by colleagues, students, and coworkers.
 The faculty award recipients are selected by a committee comprised of past Pastega recipients and one student appointed by student government.
 Final selections are subject to approval by the university president.
 The Pastega Staff Excellence Award is coordinated through Human Resources and a committee of past staff award recipients who recommend three candidates to the university president for final selection.

 Excellence in Scholarship Award

-ISIDORE LOBNIBE, Ph.D., Professor of Anthropology, is this year’s recipient of the Mario and Alma Pastega Award for Excellence in Scholarship.
+Patricia Goldsworthy-Bishop, Ph.D., Professor of History, is the 2024 recipient of the Mario and Alma Pastega Award for Excellence in Scholarship.

 ...read more